18 Types of Pothos Plants with Names and Pictures

 Although Pothos are toxic to both humans and pets, they remain to be some of the most popular foliage plants on account of their ease of care and foliage variety.

-If you would like to acquire these charming plants for your collection, we have outlined herebelow 18 Pothos Plants Varieties to make it easier for you to make your selection.
+If you would like to acquire these charming plants for your collection, you may acquire beautiful and healthy Pothos online from Amazon (Link to Amazon).
+We have outlined herebelow 18 Pothos Plants Varieties to make it easier for you to make your selection.

 Best Pothos varieties are Epipremnum aureum, Epipremnum aureum 'Neon', Epipremnum aureum 'Marble Queen', Epipremnum aureum 'Manjula', Epipremnum pinnatum 'Cebu Blue', Scindapsus pictus ‘Argyraeus' among others.